Healthcare Organization Increases Remote and Onsite Collaboration with Next-Gen Meeting Rooms

 - HDMI connectivity.

 The organization recognized that to attain their vision of an engaged and collaborative workforce they could not simply stop at deploying the new technology.
 They also needed to educate employees on how to use the new technology and incorporate it into their workflows.

-After deployment to the 155 rooms, WWT Adoption consultants provided end-user training to make sure employees were taking full advantage of room features.
+After successful deployment to the 155 rooms, WWT Adoption consultants provided end-user training to make sure employees were taking full advantage of room features.
 This included producing short how-to videos and quick reference guides for every room as well as holding virtual training sessions.

-With standardized room configurations that can be deployed in 10 weeks, the Organization is now looking to update rooms at their health clinics and other offices to enable hybrid work.
-This will allow corporate employees to connect seamlessly from home, in the office and everywhere in between, continuing the Organizations' goal of growing its collaborative culture and ultimately improving patient outcomes.
+With standardized room configurations that can be deployed in 10 weeks, the organization is now looking to update rooms at their health clinics and other offices to enable hybrid work.
+This will allow corporate employees to connect seamlessly from home, in the office and everywhere in between, continuing the organization's goal of growing its collaborative culture and ultimately improving patient outcomes.